What is the 'right to be forgotten'?

 Everything you need to know about the EU's data-removal ruling

-But the 'right to be forgotten' is not considered in isolation and must be balanced against other rights, such as that of freedom of expression, the court said, with information that's considered to be in the public interest unlikely to be removed on request.
+But the 'right to be forgotten' is not considered in isolation and must be balanced against other rights, such as that of freedom of expression, the ECJ said in its ruling, with information that's considered to be in the public interest unlikely to be removed on request.

 Google, and any other search engines, must consider removing links to any information that is inaccurate, inadequate, irrelevant, or excessive when a request is filed from an individual about their own search results.
 With Google, your 'right to be forgotten' can be exercised using this form.

 The right to be forgotten ruling was based on the EU's 1995 Data Protection Directive, which stated in Article 12 that people can ask for their personal data to be deleted once it's no longer necessary.
 The ruling outlined when and how search engines like Google must honour such a request.

 However, the General Data Protection Regulation (GDPR), which applied to all EU member states (and all organisations using EU citizens' personal data) from 25 May 2018, has taken the reigns from the old 1995 Directive.
 Intended to update privacy and data protection rules for the digital age, GDPR also updates the definition of the right to be forgotten.

 In Article 17, the GDPR legislation considers the right to be forgotten in the context of organisations collecting and processing people's personal data.
 It retains the 1995 Directive's intent to allow people to request their data is deleted when it's no longer relevant but expands this right to give people more control over who can access and use their personal data.

 Under GDPR then, an EU citizen has the right to demand an organisation erases their personal data if: